 - Inter-Pacific Bar Association (IPBA)

-- Washington State Bar Association – Construction Law Section
+- Washington State Bar Association – Litigation Section, Construction Law Section

 Presentations & Seminars

-- Co-presented a two-day lecture series on construction law issues in the United States in Seoul, South Korea for legal and construction professionals, including corporate counsel from some of the top companies in the world.
+- Co-presented a two-day lecture series on construction law issues in the United States in Seoul, South Korea for legal and construction professionals, including corporate counsel from top global companies.
 June 2017.

 - Author: “’Pollute Now, Control Later’ No More: Combating Environmental Degradation in China Through an Approach Based in Public Interest Litigation and Public Participation,” Pacific Rim Law & Policy Journal, Volume 17, June 2008.